PRX/cms.theworld.org/wp-content/plugins/svg-block/readme.txt

 == Changelog ==

+= 1.1.22 =
+*Release Date - 30 May 2024*

+* Updated  - Update the unique ID for the SVG on the server
+* Refactor - Vertical spacing
+* Improved - Adjust the styling for the replacement SVG dropdown in the contentOnly mode

+= 1.1.21 =
+*Release Date - 22 May 2024*

+* Improved - The SVG URL input UI component
+* Updated  - Put the shadow panel inside the Border panel
+* Improved - Allow inputting alpha value for colors
+* Fixed    - Fix some small styling issues

 = 1.1.20 =
 *Release Date - 28 April 2024*

-* Improved - Uploading SVGs: sanitize and only the administrator can upload SVG
+* Improved - Uploading SVGs: sanitize and allow only the administrator can upload SVG

 = 1.1.19 =
 *Release Date - 19 April 2024*